Argha-code/devTinder/homework.md

 Send Conneciton Request APIs
 proper validation of Data
 Think about the ALL corner cases
-$or query and $and query
+$or query and $and query in mogoose schema.pre("save") function
-Read more about in MongoDB
+Read more about index MongoDB
 why do you need index DB ?
 what is the advantages and disadvantages creating index ?
 Read this article compound Index
+ALWAYS THINK ABOUT THE CORNER CASES

+write code with proper validation for /request/review/:status/:requestId Thought process - POST vs GET
+Read about ref and populate
+Create GET /user/requests/received with all the checks Create GET /user/connections